timsonner/multi-vpn-spray/README.md

 # Multi VPN password spray
 Objective: Connect to several VPN tunnels, attach shells to tunnels.
-Demonstrate password spray or brute force from multiple IPs
+Demonstrate password spray from multiple IPs
 The configs used in testing are from IPVanish, YMMV with other .ovpn configs

 ## Preject setup